aribenjamin/aribenjamin.github.io/_posts/2019-12-20-lab-redesign.md

 description: The 'design process' works really well for creating a good culture.
 header-img: assets/images/lab_redesign/overall_schem-01.png
 ---
-<font size="4">*This is a cross-post from the (Kording lab blog)[https://kordinglab.com/2019/12/20/lab-redesign.html].
-I initiated this lab redesign under the philosophy that all things in life should be chosen by design, including the workplace.* </font>
+<p style="margin-bottom:3cm;font-size:7pt;">*This is a cross-post from the [Kording lab blog](https://kordinglab.com/2019/12/20/lab-redesign.html).
+I initiated this lab redesign under the philosophy that all things in life should be chosen by design, including the workplace.* </p>

 **Every lab is a set of practices, traditions, recurring events, and expectations.**
 These practices determine the daily rhythms of its members.